 A series of lectures, dealing with a range of major themes and issues from antiquity to the present day across the globe, runs in two parts in semesters 1 and 2.
 It is supported by discussion classes of about 15 students which help you to build up your confidence in looking, thinking, discussing, and writing about Art History.

 2. Physical Histories:

 A new module taken in semester 1, taught with input from colleagues in our Conservation department, which encourages you to understand and interpret works of art via close looking at their material characteristics.
 Teaching takes the form of lectures, supported by small group discussions, workshops and visits.

-3. Critical Museology:
+3. Exhibiting Art:

 In semester 2, you move to considering the role of museums in societies (past, present, and future), and how display contexts can shape (and also limit) the understanding of works of art and architecture.
 Making use of London collections, you will think analytically about the particular display choices, methods and narratives adopted by different museums and galleries.

 4. Optional modules:

-You take two of several available modules, exploring different art histories and critical methods.
-These will either take the form of a once-weekly lecture with an accompanying weekly seminar, or a longer once-weekly seminar.
-Modules are assigned taking into account student preference, but please note that in order to retain small group teaching and appropriate range across your Diploma, we are unable to quarantee specific choices.
-The modules on offer differ in any given year, but have previously included: - From Shiraz to Beijing: Persian Arts in the Global Fifteenth Century - Cold War Cultures: Art in a Divided World 1945-1991 - Mapping Contemporary Asian Art - Approaching Van Eyck: Problems and Perspectives - From London to Namibia: Art, Travel and Imagination in the Middle Ages - Writing on Sculpture: Making, Inscribing and Viewing - Questions of Feminism - Writing French Modernism from Mallarmé to Matisse - Artists, Radicals, Mystics: European Art c.
-1800 5.
-The Assessed Essay:
+In semesters 1 and 2, you take two of several available modules. exploring different art histories (Histories) and critical methods (Approaches).
+Histories is taught weekly through one lecture and one seminar, and Approaches through a weekly seminar.
+These modules are assigned taking into account student preference, but please note that in order to retain small group teaching and appropriate range across your Diploma, we are unable to guarantee specific choices.
+The modules on offer differ in any given year, but have previously included:

+- From Shiraz to Beijing: Persian Arts in the Global Fifteenth Century - Reality and Fantasy in French Art, 1863-97: From Haussmannisation to Enchanted Ground

+- Art and Cold War Politics

+- Beyond the Great Wall: Mapping Contemporary Art on the 'New Silk Road'

+- Art and Magic in the Pre-Modern World

+- Art History and Social Justice

+- Embodiments: The Body as Subject and Object in Medieval Art

+- Facsimile Debates: From AI to Plato

+- Renaissance Art in the Making: Materials and Techniques

+- Sexual Politics

+- Ways of Seeing and Being Seen: The Politics of Vision in Modern and Contemporary art

+5. Dissertation:

-This 5,000-word essay provides an opportunity to undertake a more substantial piece of independent research.
-It allows you to engage with an extended treatment of an object or issue on a subject of your choice, supported by a faculty supervisor.
-Entry requirements Applicants should hold or be predicted to achieve the equivalent of the following UK qualifications: A strong 2:1 in your undergraduate degree, with a 65% average or above.
-Please see our website for information about the application process: courtauld.ac.uk/pg-how-to-apply
+This 5,000-word dissertation provides an opportunity to undertake a more substantial piece of independent research.
+It allows you to engage with an extended treatment of an object or issue on a subject of your choice, supported by a supervisor from amongst the faculty.

+Applicants should hold or be predicted to achieve the equivalent of the following UK qualifications:

+A strong 2:1 in your undergraduate degree, with a 65% average or above.

+Please see our website for information about the application process: